These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 When writing for the internet, part of the “audience” is the group of spiders that crawl your website.
 Sure, these aren’t technically readers, but they can be thought of as such.
 To succeed online you will need to speak both your human audience’s language, and the language of bots (SEO).

-I find today as a Hamilton Ontario writer for hire, I’m constantly speaking to both people and machines (via SEO).
+I find today as a yoga and mindfulness writer for hire, I’m constantly speaking to both people and machines (via SEO).

 Write to your audience.
 Period.